Econergy is developing proposals for a solar farm on land near Exton Lane in Rutland

 • Renewable technologies, such as solar, reduce the levels of carbon dioxide that are being emitted into the atmosphere by replacing electricity generation from fossil fuels.
 With a generating capacity of 49.9 MW, Exton Energy would save a total of approximately 15,030 tonnes of CO2 from being released into the atmosphere each year.
 That’s the equivalent of removing approximately 3,330 cars from our roads.

 • Solar farms can deliver major benefits to the environment, in addition to cutting carbon emissions.
 Because the panels are set on posts with minimal disturbance to the ground, the rest of the land is available to support new plant and animal life, often resulting in a significant increase in biodiversity.
 This could include establishing wildflower meadows that are habitats for pollinators and birds, promoting wetland habitats to reduce flood risk and support aquatic life, or restoring hedgerows and native species.
-Econergy designs projects in response to local feedback and would like to hear from the local community about its ideas for environmental enhancements, including suggestions for local plant species.

 • Not at all.
 The land at the proposed Exton Energy site is comprised of mostly Grade 3b agricultural land.
 This is defined as moderate quality, with limited ability to grow many crops.
 Whilst the solar farm is operational, the soil would be left to recover so that it would be higher quality at the end of the life of the solar panels.
 Furthermore, the land between the solar panels can be used for grazing or hosting beehives, to support agriculture and produce renewable energy at the same time.